Yug-Gupta1212/Fresh-Mate-Project/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several new ways of editing your application.

 **Use Lovable**